 Cetyl alcohol, which is found in John Frieda purple shampoo, is produced from either petroleum or palm oil.
 This ingredient helps thicken the formula and prevents the oils and water from separating.
 Unlike rubbing alcohol, cetyl alcohol will not dry out skin or hair.
-It is also listed as non-toxic and is used many cosmetics and foods.
+It is also listed as non-toxic and is used in many cosmetics and foods.
+There have however been cases of contact dermatitis from this alcohol, but these are considered more of an anomaly than the rule when it comes to cetyl alcohol.
+An example of this can be seen in a 2006 study that published a case of contact dermatitis due to impurities of cetyl alcohol.
 However, many short-chain alcohols, such as Propanol, are synthetically derived and can have drying effects.
 When contemplating whether or not to purchase a product that contains an ingredient with the word ‘alcohol’ in it, consider the authenticity of the brand offering the product.
 You should then cross-reference from a reputable online database, such as EWG.org.
 It’s a great website to see whether or not the alcohol ingredient that’s used is safe or harmful.

 Good Alcohols Vs. Bad Alcohols